apnadkarni/blt/man/treeview.rst

 ENTRY BINDINGS
 --------------

-You can bind Tcl commands to be invoked when events occur on nodes (much like Tk canvas items).
+You can bind TCL commands to be invoked when events occur on nodes (much like Tk canvas items).
 You can bind a node using its id or its *bindtags*.
 Bindtags are simply names that associate a binding with one or more nodes.
 There is a built-in tag "all"